CoolBitX-Technology/sygna-bridge-ivms-utils/README.md

 # Sygna Bridge IVMS Utils
 The IVMS util is an open source library to help you generate the data for interVASP messaging within Sygna Bridge Ecosystem.

-> Please navigate to language specific packages to watch detailed description.
+> Please navigate to language specific packages to see detailed description.

 ## If you want to generate this util for you language
 * Navigate to https://github.com/OpenAPITools/openapi-generator and install openapi code generator in your system